 - Make it a meal!
 Try adding protein like grilled chicken, tuna, or shrimp to transform this side dish into a complete meal.

-- Add extra ingredients.
-You can customize the caprese pasta salad by adding other ingredients such as sliced black olives, diced red onion, bell pepper, or diced avocado.
+- Add some mix-ins.
+You can customize the Caprese pasta salad by adding other ingredients such as sliced black olives, diced red onion, bell pepper, or diced avocado.

 If you don’t have fresh Mozzarella, burrata cheese is the next best thing.
 However, feta cheese, paneer, cheese, or halloumi cheese can all be used.